cooperkr/cuddlebear/README.md

 # cuddlebear
-This is our fest test repo for GitHub workshop
+This is our first test repo for GitHub workshop.

+Cool.